 The best part of the program is each week CVS runs promotions in which you can earn more Extra Bucks.
 Here are a few examples:

-Buy Duracell Batteries for $2.99 and you get $1 Extra Buck Reward.
-But wait, it gets even better.
-I can also use my $2 off coupon on Duracell Batteries.
-So I am going to pay 99 cents for the batteries and get $1 Extra Buck for my next purchase.
+I am going to pay $.99 for the batteries and get $1 Extra Buck for my next purchase.

 Now, you can start saving some serious cash by stacking your Extra Bucks to limit the amount you spend out of pocket.